-- A child with severe arthritis often sits with his arms and legs bent in the least painful position.
-Without exercise and good positioning, contractures may form so that he cannot walk or even stand up. - Children with severe arthritis in the neck and jaw may have a small, short chin. - The fingers may become very thin and deformed, or thick, with slender tips. - Contractures may develop in the fingers or toes, and with time the bones may fuse (stick together).
+- First, these joints Later, these joints • Joint pain.
+Often begins Fevers and rash that in the knees, ankles, and come and go.
+(In wrists.
+Later it affects some children these the neck, fingers, toes, are the first signs.) elbows, and shoulders.
+Still later, the hips and back may be affected.
+The knees become Joints are especially large and may painful and stiff in turn inward. the morning (morning (stiffness).
+Pain may make it difficult to straighten the knees, hips, and other joints.
+The cords may tighten, forming contractures, and the bones may gradually become dislocated.
+Wrists and ankles may become stiff and bent. · A child with severe arthritis often sits with his arms and Contractures may . - legs bent in the least painful position.
+Without exercise and good positioning, contractures may form so that he cannot walk or even stand up. - Children with severe arthritis in the neck and jaw may have a small, short chin. - The fingers may become very swollen - develop in the fingers or toes, and with time the bones may fuse (stick together).